Memorial Park Master Plan

 - Honor the history of the park—cultural and ecological

-Phase One, has taken place this fall, and involved gathering community input related to current or future uses at the park.
+Phase One, took place during the fall of 2016, and involved gathering community input related to current or future uses at the park.
 This included a series public meetings that address the overall park along with a series of meetings that seek to gather detailed information related to specific uses.

-Phase Twobegins in the winter and carries through the spring of 2017, and will involve a review of proposed conceptual plans.
-The architects, after collecting and analyzing all of the public input, will create plans that meet as many of the expressed needs as possible.
+Phase Twobegan in the winter of 2017 and carried through the spring of 2018, and involved a review of proposed conceptual plans.
+The architects, after collecting and analyzing all of the public input, created a plan that meets as many of the expressed needs as possible.

 Phase Two Information